tshepang/blog/content/the-warrior-s-way-2010.md

 where the lead character gets to meet a gal and exercise a more relaxed life is boring and not too well done.
 It reminds me of a similar kinda thing in *Fearless*, where Jet Li's character goes to chill in a farm.
-As if that's not enough, both the lead character and the Amercian villain are unconvincing, while the movie's best performance is that of the guy playing head of the ninjas.
+As if that's not enough, both the lead character and the American villain are unconvincing, while the movie's best performance is that of the guy playing head of the ninjas.